robertoseba/gennie/README.md

 AAvailable Commands:
-  ask         You can ask anything here clear       Clears all the conversation and preferences from cache completion  Generate the autocompletion script for the specified shell config      Configures Gennie export      Export the conversation to a file
+  ask         You can ask anything here completion  Generate the autocompletion script for the specified shell config      Configures Gennie export      Export the conversation to a file